 Origin and destination travel information.

-ROBD Device Vendors: ROBD device vendors granted certification to use devices to test vehicles for compliance with the requirements of section 2196.3 shall report the data fields specified in Appendix B Part III, section E to the electronic reporting system.
+ROBD Device Vendors: ROBD device vendors granted certification to use devices to test vehicles for compliance with the requirements of section 2196.3 shall report the data fields specified in California Standards for Heavy-Duty Remote On-board Diagnostic Devices Part III, section E to the electronic reporting system.

 Parts Unavailability Compliance Time Extensions.
-When applying for a compliance time extension due to an unavailability of parts issue, a vehicle owner shall submit the following information from at least three repair shops.
+When applying for a compliance time extension due to an unavailability of parts, a vehicle owner shall submit the following information from at least one repair facility.

 The repair(s) that is needed to correct the vehicle’s non-compliance issue.